Syed Hadi Naqvi F 2yFvw3tnM Unsplash

 Each of the 5 Precincts has its own unique identity, made up of its many layers of stories histories, natural landscapes and mix of passionate community members and businesses across hospitality, nature-based, retail, cultural and historic experiences.

-To deeply understand the individual Precincts, over 50 local stakeholders were engaged across the community, tourism businesses, Trader Associations, City of Onkaparinga staff, Mclaren Vale Wine and Grape Association and Fleurieu Peninsula Tourism.
+To deeply understand the current state of sustainability across the Councils tourism experiences and organisations, Precincts, over 50 local stakeholders were engaged across the community, tourism businesses, Trader Associations, City of Onkaparinga staff, Mclaren Vale Wine and Grape Association and Fleurieu Peninsula Tourism.

 Identifying future target visitors was a key goal of the Framework.
 We undertook in-depth analysis across local, regional and state qualitative and quantitative data to identify the visitor groups who had the greatest potential to stay longer, spend more, disperse around the region and take the time to slow down, respect local norms and eat, drink, dine, shop, explore and connect with the businesses, community spaces and natural experiences within each of the Precincts.